LoganA25/sports-data-databricks/README.md

 This project was originally intended to stream NFL data in real-time, but due to the end of the season, I pivoted to ingesting and analyzing historical data.
 The goal was to capture betting odds (player props), fantasy stats, and player performance metrics to identify trends and inefficiencies.

 While working with the API, excessive testing led to the expiration of my API tokens for player props data.
 As a workaround, I retrieved a large JSON dataset and focused on parsing and analyzing it.
 This dataset can be leveraged for future implementations, including real-time streaming.
-As for the stats I found used historic data from csvs.
+As for the stats I found and used historic data from csvs.

 ## Project Scope & Data Sources
 This project aggregates data from multiple sources to ensure diversity in formats and structures: